 THE ASSESSOR'S OFFICE IS CURRENTLY ACCEPTING ADDITIONAL VETERAN AND LOCAL OPTION ADDITIONAL VETERAN APPLICATIONS, FEBRUARY 1, 2014 THROUGH OCTOBER 1, 2014.

-FOR THOSE APPLICANTS ALREADY ON THE ABOVE LISTED PROGRAMS YOU WILL RECEIVE YOUR APPLICATION(S) IN THE MAIL
+FOR THOSE APPLICANTS ALREADY ON THE ABOVE LISTED PROGRAM, YOU WILL RECEIVE YOUR APPLICATION(S) IN THE MAIL

-FOR MORE SPECIFIC DETAIL OF ALL PROGRAMS, CLICK ON THE ELEDERLY LINK AND/OR THE VETERAN LINK IN THE LEFT-HAND MARGIN OF THIS HOME PAGE OR CALL THE ASSESSOR'S OFFICE, 860.489.2222
+FOR MORE SPECIFIC DETAIL OF THE PROGRAM, CLICK ON THE VETERAN LINK IN THE LEFT-HAND MARGIN OF THIS HOME PAGE OR CALL THE ASSESSOR'S OFFICE, 860.489.2222

 *****For most frequently asked questions and answers regarding the 2014 Revaluation click on the link in the left-hand margin.*****